filterpaper/qmk_userspace/readme.md

     "version": 1
 }
 ```
-Finally, add `#include layout.h` into `config.h`.
+Add `#include layout.h` into `config.h`.
 The build process will construct a transient `keymap.c` from JSON file that includes `config.h`, and C preprocessor will use macros defined in `layout.h` to expand them into the real layout structure in the compile process.

 ## Wrapping home row modifiers
-[Home row mods](https://precondition.github.io/home-row-mods) feature can be placed over the layout macros.
-A home row mod macro is defined below following the keyboard's matrix layout (crkbd/rev1) with home letters wrapped by a mod-tap:
+[Home row mods](https://precondition.github.io/home-row-mods) can be placed over the layout macros.
+An example below uses the keyboard matrix layout of `crkbd/rev1` with home row keys wrapped by mod-taps:
 ```c
 #define HRM(a) HRM_SACG(a)
 #define HRM_SACG( \